 - Please ensure that you indicate your language competence in English using the CEFR levels in the appropriate box on your learning agreement; this will enable us to see whether the courses you propose taking are suitable for you.

 - Please note that listing courses on your learning agreement does NOT mean you will be automatically registered for and/or accepted into these courses.
 Please use Trier University's online platfrom PORTA to register for classes during the registration periods listed there (if you already have a Trier University email address), or email the relevant lecturer if you have missed the registration periods.

-- With any questions regarding learning agreements, you may contact Franca or Mrs Maas.
+- With any questions regarding learning agreements, you may contact Carlotta or Mrs Maas.
 To have the final learning agreement signed, students should attend Mrs Maas' office hours.

 - This document lists the classes which are open to all incoming exchange students